morancathy/SEIR-project-1/README.md

 # Man on an Island

-#### Items to improve upon/ to do's:
-- ~~include images~~
-- ~~update README to include user stories, developer stories, technologies used, brief overview~~
-- ~~change all functions to const~~
-- ~~check for unused variables~~
-- Ask Arthur:
-  - can I delete the main branch with the random README?
-  - do I call this project a story or a game? or a story-game?
-- check for dead CSS, HTML
-- Create a 'you win' function
-- Is 21 days appropriate?
-Change to 10?
-15?
-- mobile responsive
-- images:
-    - update fish img
-    - find mongrel img?
-    - others?
-- ~~fix text in text box? no~~
-- ~~change time off text box after getting kicked?  no.~~
-- deploy to Heroku

-#### Brief overview of project to place inside my portfolio:
+An interactive browser story-game made with vanilla JavaScript, CSS and HTML that manipulates the DOM.
 Man on an Island is a choose your own adventure story-game in which the user helps Spensor, who is stuck on an island, survive for 21 days.
-The user interactively decides what Spensor does each day to maintain his levels of food, water and sanity, in order to survive. (insert link to game)\
-(User must read instruction/rules before game begins, so I feel writing more here would be redundant)

-#### Why I included this in my portfolio:
-As my very first project in the coding world and being introduced to JavaScript just 4 weeks prior to starting this project, this was an important piece of my learning journey in software development.

-Though the visuals aren't my strong point, the logic I used behind it was.
-This project demonstrates my ability to include vast amounts of logic in numerous ways to manipulate the DOM.
-This includes ability to pause, start, continue and end a user's interaction with the site.
-Hiding modals, button events, timing text bubbles, etc. all played a part.

-Much more logic was used when determining the outcome of a user's choice.
-Including a logical percentage of success for each item a user clicked on, makes the game not arbitrary.

-One of the most challenging aspects of this project was including various animations, which I taught myself how to implement into the project.
-It is very much beginner animation, however to me, it demonstrates something I never thought I was capable of doing.

-I deliberately refrained from updating the overall code, as viewing this project from time to time provides a meaningful reference point of where I started, no only because 1) this demonstrates my abilities with only 4 weeks of introduction to software development and 2) to visualize how much I have grown since then.

-# Man on an Island

-Man on an Island is a choose your own adventure story-game in which the user helps Spensor, who is stuck on an island, survive for 21 days.
-The user interactively decides what Spensor does each day to maintain his levels of food, water and sanity, in order to survive.
+App allows users to choose-their-own-adventure to decide what the character does each day to maintain his levels of food, water and sanity, in order to survive.

 ### As a user I can
 - interact with the game by choosing what Spensor does each day.